 If you, like most people, spend your whole day breathing, then you’re bound to build up a lot of condensation during times of cooler weather.
 Whenever you breathe and see your breath, that’s all the moisture you’re visibly releasing into the air.
 After a cold night’s sleep, chances are you’ll find your windows fogged up the next morning.
 Seeing as there’s nothing you can really do to stop this unless you find some magical way to never exhale, all you can do is find ways to help absorb the existing moisture in the air.
 This is especially problematic when using propane heat.

 Your classic solution is a dehumidifier.
 Similar to a space heater, these are great in regular homes but aren’t as viable in vans because a good one will take up a lot of space and draw a lot of power.
 They do sell battery operated ones and 12V options but they don’t seem to perform as well as traditional units.
 Unfortunately, the only route we’ve been able to take are dehumidifying beads that work like the silica gel packets you find in the box when you buy new shoes.
-The beads expand as they absorb moisture and need to be replaced once they’ve expanded fully.
+The beads expand as they absorb moisture and need to be replaced once they’ve expanded fully and discharged all their juice.
+You’ll notice that liquid will start to collect in the bottom of the container just like a dehumidifier fills up with water.
 It’s not an instant fix but the beads are inexpensive and it doesn’t take any power or batteries to work.